 with emergency relief work in 1970, right before the country gained independence.

 In response to the refugee crisis, World Vision staff in Bangladesh have mobilized resources to provide emergency food relief and mobile child friendly spaces for those in need.
 To date, we have reached over 200,000 people with life-saving humanitarian assistance.

 World Vision is operating 12 child-friendly spaces so children can play, receive emotional support and have a sense of normalcy.

 In an effort to reduce the risk of family separation during monsoon storms, we have equipped 1,346 children with waterproof ID bracelets provided by UNICEF.

 We also have operations in motion to assist with immediate, life-saving supplies like food, water, sanitation facilities, shelter, as well as protection for women and children.

-Over 154,000 people have reached with 4,495 clean water and sanitation facilities, such as wells, latrines, handwashing stations and bathing cubicles.
+Over 300,000 people have benefited by clean water and sanitation services such as wells, latrines, handwashing stations and bathing cubicles.

 Over 21,500 families have received shelter kits with bamboo poles, tarps, rope and tools in order to strengthen their homes against monsoon rains.

-Recently we have launched a program to prevent and treat moderate acute malnutrition in children under five, as well as malnourished and lactating mothers.
+We have launched a program to prevent and treat moderate acute malnutrition in children under five.
+Every day, World Vision reaches 800 children with supplementary food assistance.
+Malnourished and lactating mothers also participate in our nutrition programs.
 There are currently 60 babies born each day in Rohingya refugee camps.